CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.individual_file_v1.rst

 XCCDF
 '''''

-For ``unix.file_collection_v2`` artifacts, the xccdf:check looks like this.
+For ``unix.file_collection_v2 pattern match and pattern not match`` artifacts, the xccdf:check looks like this.
 There is no Value element in the XCCDF for this Artifact.

 ::